ncphillips/truecoders.io/_coders/connor-davis.markdown

     both individual and team work.
 He is a self learner and will not rest until his work is accomplished.
 I'd recommend Connor for a developer position.
 - name: Martin Murphy
-  reference: Connor’s competitive nature has driven him to be one of the more accomplished
+  reference: Connor's competitive nature has driven him to be one of the more accomplished
     coders in our class.
 Preparation and consistency are valuable traits.
 You could set your watch by Connor and he will put in the time and effort needed to achieve the goal.
 In a competitive environment he will be a consistently high performer.